aave-dao/aave-v3-origin/docs/3.4/Aave-v3.4-features.md

 - Every single Aave release since v3.0 had breaking changes in regards to error emission (either due to new Errors or the order of Errors)
 - We checked all the major integrations and did not find a single example of people relying on exact error codes

+### Token Storage & implementation alignment

+Currently there are 3 different versions of the aToken deployed:

+- the main one you can find on this repository
+- a [custom version](https://etherscan.io/address/0xF6D2224916DDFbbab6e6bd0D1B7034f4Ae0CaB18) for UNI token voting delegation
+- a custom one for aAAVE that can be found [here](https://github.com/bgd-labs/aave-a-token-with-delegation)

+In the previous version the (implementation)[https://etherscan.io/address/0x21714092d90c7265f52fdfdae068ec11a23c6248] of (UNI aToken)[https://etherscan.io/address/0xF6D2224916DDFbbab6e6bd0D1B7034f4Ae0CaB18] has a function `delegateUnderlyingTo` for the Pool admin that allows to delegate voting power of aToken suppliers to some delegatee.
+Delegating the suppliers UNI token to the AAVE DAO or similar is debatable and the feature has never been used.
+Therefore in Aave 3.4 the implementation will be changed to a default one and the function will be removed.

+In order to remove code complexity between aAAVE and other aTokens, the storage layout between the versions was aligned.
+In practice this means that on ScaledBalanceTokenBase the `.balance` storage was changed from 128 to 120 bits.
+For Aave this storage change is perfectly fine given the following rational:

+- the protocol works with uin256 and has no assumptions about the token storage **already**
+- the uint120 storage was audited for the case of AAVE, but the same artificial limitation can be applied for all tokens given that 2^120 ~= 10^36, still accepts values that exceed what could ever be required
+- the "freed" 8 bits are at the end of the current balance and always 0 (except for aAAve where the occupy delegation related storage)
+- the storage is not directly exposed on the token (no interface change)

+The implementation for aAAVE was upgraded in line with the other tokens: [ATokenWithDelegation diff](./appendix/ATokenWithDelegation.diff), [BaseDelegation diff](./appendix/BaseDelegation.diff).

 ### Misc improvements

 - Gas usage of `executeUseReserveAsCollateral` was greatly reduced by optimizing storage access